 Education

-Our children are our future.
-As your Delegate, Emily voted in favor of initiatives to make vocational, trade, and career and technical education opportunities more available across the Commonwealth and to focus on workforce development in our schools.
-In Richmond, she helped pass legislation to allow school resource officers and increase funding for school safety to keep our kids safe.
-As a founding member of the VA Future Caucus, Emily has worked to tackle issues facing the next generation, like freezing tuition rates and lowering the cost of college prepaid plans.
-In 2022, Delegate Brewer worked on the House Appropriations Committee to raise teacher pay by 10%.
+Our children are our future -- and we must champion priorities that offer them the right opportunities to succeed.
+Emily has voted in favor of initiatives to make vocational, trade, and career & technical education opportunities more accessible across the Commonwealth.
+In Richmond, she helped pass legislation to provide funding for school resource officers and school safety measures to keep our kids safe.
+Emily has worked to tackle issues facing the next generation, like freezing tuition rates and lowering the cost of college prepaid plans.
+In 2022, Delegate Jordan worked on the House Appropriations Committee to raise teacher pay by 10%.
+In the 2023 General Assembly Session, Emily Co-Sponsored legislation to increase school choice in Virginia by creating Education Savings Accounts.
+Emily believes strongly that the money should follow the child and that parents must have more say in their children's education.

 Jobs and the Economy